 2000 Campus Drive – Salisbury – MD 21804 – Ph (410) 334-2843

 Seaford Library GED Testing

 600 N Market Street Ext. – Seaford – DE 19973 – Ph (302) 629-2524

 Warren County Community College (Instructional Support Center, 1st Fl, Rm 106, HiSET)

 475 Route 57 West – Washington – NJ 07882 – Ph (908) 835-2354

 823 Walnut Shade Road – Woodside – DE 19980 – Ph (302) 697-4545

 Chesapeake College GED Classes

-Sitting for the four GED subtests over the internet was, until recently, not possible.
-To get hold of your GED credential, you had to come, in person, to an official Maryland GED testing site.
+Sitting for the four GED subtests over the Internet was, until recently, not possible.
+To get a hold of your GED credential, you had to come in person, to an official Maryland GED testing site.
 Online GED testing was simply not available.

 The most recent version of the GED exam was introduced by the GED Testing Service, a cooperation of the American Council on Education (ACE) and Pearson, throughout the United States.